ytmytm/Pi1551/docs/PI1551-Review-and-HowTo.md

 ACK here is controller's ACK!
 It is an output and goes to cable pin 13 (drive's DAV input)

 DAV here is controller's DAV!
 It is an input and goes to cable pin 11 (drive's ACK output)

+ALT_A6/GND must be grounded to disable onboard Arduino, DON'T connect cable to TCBM connector when computer is ON

 ##### RESET